zeibura/github-onboarding/vscode_client_2/README.md

 ### Send a Message to an Existing User

 1. Create a new file in your VS Code workspace with the extension .txt.
 2. Write your message in the file
 **NOTE** Your message cannot be longer than 80 characters.
 3. Save the file
 4. In your workspace, right click .txt file and click on "send using Mainframe Messenger"
 5. A box displays at the top of the screen
-6. Write the mainframe username of the person you want to send the message to in the box **NOTE** The person you send the message to must be logged in to the same mainframe server you put in extension settings
+6. Write the mainframe username of the person you want to send the message to in the box.
+**NOTE** The person you send the message to must be logged in to the same mainframe server you put in extension settings
 13. Press enter to send your message